kpwhri/fe5_konsepy/README.md

 * `--notedate-label note_date`
 * `--notetext-label note_text`

+After running this command, you can check the log output/file for information on running the postprocessor.
+The recommended/inferred command line will be included there.

 ### Postprocessing

+The postprocessing step will generate a skeleton of 3 different FE tables -- these will still need to be merged into the Sentinel Common Data Model by adding ProviderID, EncounterID, etc. These can be obtained by merging the `note_id` in the output tables to this metadata.

+1. **fe_feature_table**: the primary FE table with algorithm output harmonized at the note- or patient-level
+2. **fe_feature_detail_table**: a more complete table of all NLP output, useful for debugging or understanding the *decisions* in the **fe_feature_table**.
+3. **fe_pipeline_table**: local table storing run information about the algorithm (e.g., date run, version info, description, etc.)

 Once the target concepts have been identified, they will be output to CSV files in a the output directory starting with the labels `run_all_{YYYYMMDD_HHMMSS}`.
 Within this folder